ymlgithub/StackGAN/README.md

 **Training**
 - The steps to train a StackGAN model on the CUB dataset using our preprocessed data for birds.
-  - Step 1: train Stage-I GAN (e.g., for 600 epochs) `python stageI/run_exp.py --cfg stageI/cfg/birds.yml --gpu 0`
+  - Step 1: train Stage-I GAN (e.g., for 600 epochs) `python -m  stageI/run_exp --cfg stageI/cfg/birds.yml --gpu 0`
-  - Step 2: train Stage-II GAN (e.g., for another 600 epochs) `python stageII/run_exp.py --cfg stageII/cfg/birds.yml --gpu 1`
+  - Step 2: train Stage-II GAN (e.g., for another 600 epochs) `python -m stageII/run_exp --cfg stageII/cfg/birds.yml --gpu 1`
 - Change `birds.yml` to `flowers.yml` to train a StackGAN model on Oxford-102 dataset using our preprocessed data for flowers.
 - `*.yml` files are example configuration files for training/testing our models.
 - If you want to try your own datasets, [here](https://github.com/soumith/ganhacks) are some good tips about how to train GAN.
 Also, we encourage to try different hyper-parameters and architectures, especially for more complex datasets.